Updated Jan 25, 2026

 Text Link

 This comprehensive tutorial will guide you through creating a food delivery marketplace using Adalo's no-code platform.
 While some advanced features like live GPS tracking require external integrations or workarounds, you'll build a functional multi-sided marketplace with restaurants, customers, and delivery drivers.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Prerequisites and Initial Setup